Biological Wastewater Treatment – DAS Offers Tailor-Made Systems for the Treatment of Industrial and Sanitary Wastewaters

 The MBR process is suitable for the biological treatment of highly contaminated industrial wastewaters.
-In addition, it is often used for the purification of domestic or municipal wastewaters and for the treatment of grey-rain-and-surface water.
+In addition, it is also often used for the purification of sanitary wastewaters and for the treatment of grey, rain and surface water.

 Due to the membranes’ very small pore diameter, bacteria and viruses cannot pass through the membrane filter, thus, germs are withheld.
 The water quality of the wastewater treatment plant’s effluent meets the EU Bathing Water Directive.
 With its compact design, the MBR system can even be designed in container form as a fully mobile solution to suit temporary applications.

 The Moving Bed Biofilm Reactor (MBBR) is a technology for biological wastewater treatment where the necessary microorganisms grow as a biofilm on a carrier medium.